coq/coq/doc/sphinx/language/gallina-extensions.rst

 Use of a default clause
 +++++++++++++++++++++++

-.. opt:: Printing Allow Default Clause.
+.. opt:: Printing Allow Default Clause

 When several patterns share the same right-hand side which do not depend on the arguments of the patterns, yet an extra factorization is possible: the